nopnop2002/esp-idf-GPS-Recorder/README.md

 # Playback
 Outputs the NMEA message recorded in SPIFFS to UART TXD.

-## Wireing to GPS
+## Wireing to TARGET
 You can use GROVE port as UART TXD.
 SCL of GROVE(Yellow) is GPIO22.
 SDA of GROVE(White) is GPIO21.
-You can choice UART TXD GPIO using menuconfig.
+You can choice PLAYBACK TX GPIO using menuconfig.

 ## Operation
 Press button B(Center button) to start playback in repeat mode.
 Press button C(Right button) to stop the playback.
 ![Playback-Repeat](https://user-images.githubusercontent.com/6020549/79033596-4f3a3580-7bea-11ea-84ad-9b37d2dbf7b8.JPG)

 Press button B(Center button) for 2 seconds or more to start playback once.
 Press button C(Right button) to stop the playback.
 ![Playback-Once](https://user-images.githubusercontent.com/6020549/79033601-5a8d6100-7bea-11ea-987d-875087a71c2d.JPG)